-The Compensation Committee's decisions regarding executive compensation during fiscal 2012 were based on achieving the above objectives, with an emphasis on:
+The Compensation Committee's decisions regarding executive compensation during fiscal 2014 were based on achieving the above objectives, with an emphasis on:

-- Increasing long-term stockholder value by decreasing net loss before adverse purchase commitments (recoveries) losses, net, stock-based compensation, amortization of acquisition-related intangibles, restructuring and impairment charges, executive severance, Sinovel litigation costs, consumption of zero cost-basis inventory, non-cash interest expense, change in fair value of derivative liability and warrants and other unusual charges, net of any tax effects related to these items, which we refer to as Non-GAAP Net Loss; - · Improving operational performance by increasing revenue, operating income, cash flow and orders and decreasing operating expense; - Taking into account the nature and scope of the executive officer's position and responsibilities, including considerations of pay equity among the executive officers; and - · Providing compensation opportunities that are competitive in the marketplace.
+- Increasing long-term stockholder value by decreasing net loss before stock-based compensation; arbitration award expense; amortization of acquisition-related intangibles; restructuring and impairment charges; consumption of zero cost-basis inventory; non-cash interest expense; change in fair value of derivatives and warrants; and other unusual charges; net of any tax effects related to these items, which we refer to as Non-GAAP Net Loss: - Improving operational performance by increasing cash flow and orders and decreasing operating expenses and executing to the operational goals described above; - Taking into account the nature and scope of the executive officer's position and responsibilities, including considerations of pay equity among the executive officers and retention concerns; and - Paying reasonable and fair compensation during a challenging time for the business.

-In setting executive compensation for fiscal 2012, the Compensation Committee established salary levels, approved annual equity awards and established an executive incentive cash bonus plan with performance metrics that reflected our annual operating plan and strategic priorities for fiscal 2012.
-For fiscal 2012, the Compensation Committee established Non-GAAP Net Loss and individualized objectives relating to ending cash balance, revenue, gross profit, operating expense, operating income, operating cash flow, orders, and internal recordable injury rate and retention rate measurements, to promote our short-term and long-term business success.
+In setting executive compensation for fiscal 2014, the Compensation Committee established salary levels, approved annual equity awards and established an executive incentive cash bonus plan with performance metrics that reflected our annual operating plan and strategic priorities for fiscal 2014.
+For fiscal 2014, the Compensation Committee established Non-GAAP Net Loss and individualized objectives relating to ending cash balance, revenues, operating expenses and orders to promote our short-term and long-term business success.
 In setting objectives for each of the foregoing metrics, the Compensation Committee considered multiple factors so that its decisions were informed and equitable and that our executive compensation program achieved its objectives.